adityapande-1995/CPP_Projects/bounce/README.md

 # Bounce
 A simple SDL2 working demo in C++.
 Plan to use this as a foundation for further projects.
 This is a demo of the famous flappy bird game, and a port of my python game.
-If you on Ubuntu, you can install SDL2 using ap-get:
+If you are on Ubuntu, you can install SDL2 using apt-get:
 ```
 sudo apt-get install libsdl2-2.0
 ```